 I couldn't wait any longer so I pushed the door forward.

-The two boys I had met the other day were there in the room with me.
-The short one was holding back his taller friend, the one that might be responsible for the screaming, but he wasn't doing verywell.
+The two boys I had met the other day were in the room with me.
+The short one was holding back his taller friend, the one that might be responsible for the screaming, but he wasn't doing very well.

-Karim was there too, sitting behind his desk with both hands pressing against his chest and pain filled expression on his face.
+Karim was there too, sitting behind his desk as both his hands pressed against his chest with a pain filled expression on his face.

 "Karim."
-His name left my lips without realizing it.
+His name left my lips commanding it.